 As customer expectations rise and Euro NCAP requirements get tougher, the cost of developing advanced driver assistance systems threatens to become unmanageable. dSPACE offers the solution: a well-coordinated tool chain for function development, virtual validation and hardware-in-the loop simulation.

-Running on a standard PC, VEOS gives function developers, software architects and ECU testers numerous new options for virtual validation in an early project phase.
+VEOS runs on standard PCs, which gives function developers, software architects, and ECU testers a variety of new options for virtual validation during the early project phases.

 |Tool chain integration||